Writing for the Web

 - Guard against irrelevant hyperlinking.
 Just because you use a word that happens to be the name of another page doesn't mean that it's relevant.
 Be sure to check the content of the linked page to ensure that it's relevant and will actually help the reader.

 - Avoid using "Click Here."
 The oldest web design rule is to avoid "Click Here" as the anchor text.
-The reason for this is two-fold.
+Many reasons for this exist.
 "Click Here" is a waste of words since they alone don't offer any information about where the link leads.
 Secondly, only mouse-users do, in fact, click.
 Lastly, screen readers often read the link text alone, which, in this case, makes the link meaningless.
-For this reason, linking "Get directions" is better than "To find directions, click here."
+For this reason, linking "Get directions" is a better approach than using "To find directions, click here."

 - When creating a link to a page, make it match the title of the page it's linking to.
 Clicking "Admission" should get you to a page titled "Admission"—not "Getting In" or "Forms & Applications."
 Content labels have more latitude but the relevance between the name of the hyperlink and the page it links to should be readily apparent.
 (Otherwise, readers get irritated).

 - Hyperlink phrases rather than words, whenever possible.
 Because users search for swaths of color, they'll find a hyperlink of two or more words more easily than a one-word link.

 - When linking to PDFs (or other external documents), signal that you're doing so.
 For example, it you're linking to a PDF, include "PDF" after the file name.
 PDFs in Cascade must be remediated for accessibility.
 Alerting users to file size is not as important these days, but you might consider adding it for very large files.
 (See the following examples.)

-- Admission_Application.pdf (34KB)—This contains the actual file name.
+- Admission_Application.pdf (44MB)—This contains the actual file name.

-- Board of Trustees Meeting Minutes (PDF 42KB)—This link describes the document; it does not use the actual file name.
+- Board of Trustees Meeting Minutes (PDF 44MB)—This link describes the document; it does not use the actual file name.